hilogames/HLSpriteKit/README.md

  * You want to pop up a label node with some text on it, and have it dismiss itself when tapped.

-Or here's a different problem: Say you get an out-of-the-box node class from a third-party library, which doesn't have any kind of interaction programmed, and you want it to respond to taps.
+Or here’s a different problem: Say you get an out-of-the-box node class from a third-party library, which doesn't have any kind of interaction programmed, and you want it to respond to taps.